SnapXL/SnapX/README.md

 winget install -e --id JetBrains.Rider
 ```

-### macOS 13 Ventura+ 🍎
+### macOS 14 Sonoma+ 🍎

 End of life macOS versions are not supported.
-For example, macOS Monterey is at its EOL and thus, unsupported.
+For example, macOS 13 Ventura is at its EOL and thus, unsupported.

 > Using the script to install the .NET SDK from the .NET team ensures you don't run into issues of Rider not detecting it.